AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

         * **[!UICONTROL Enabled by default]** - The configuration is applied to all folders by default unless you mark a folder specifically for exclusion. <!-- you can then deselect the folders that you do not want the configuration applied to.-->
         * **[!UICONTROL Disabled by default]** - The configuration is not applied to any folder until you explicitly mark a selected folder for sync to Dynamic Media.
         To mark a selected folder for sync to Dynamic Media, select an asset folder, then on the toolbar, tap **[!UICONTROL Properties]**.
 On the **[!UICONTROL Details]** tab, in the **[!UICONTROL Dynamic Media sync mode]** drop-down list, choose from the following three options.
 When you are done, tap **[!UICONTROL Save.]** *Remember: these three options are not available if you selected **Sync all content** earlier.* See also [Working with Selective Publish at the folder level in Dynamic Media.](/help/assets/selective-publishing.md)
             * **[!UICONTROL Inherited]** - No explicit sync value on the folder; instead, the folder inherits the sync value from one of its ancestor folders or the default mode in the cloud configuration.
-The detailed status for inherited shows by way of a tool tip.
+The detailed status for inherited shows by way of a tooltip.
             * **[!UICONTROL Enable for subfolders]** -  Include everything in this subtree for sync to Dynamic Media.
 The folder-specific settings override the default mode in the cloud configuration.
             * **[!UICONTROL Disabled for subfolders]** - Exclude everything in this subtree from syncing to Dynamic Media.